fdai-planet/Intro-to-Astro-2021/Week4_tess_chi_squared/README.md

 * What should the instructors do differently this week?

 ### 2: TESS Tutorial:
-* Brief Intro to the TESS mission
+* Brief Intro to the TESS mission.
+Please watch this video on TESS: https://www.youtube.com/watch?v=mpViVEO-ymc&t=3s
+* Walkthrough of the TOI list.
 * Downloading and plotting TESS's first planet
-* Walkthrough of the TOI list.

 ### 3. Tutorial on Overleaf:
 * Creating and saving a document.